 bipolar disorder.
 None of these factors “clinches” the diagnosis.
 They are suggestive of bipolarity, but not sufficient to establish it.
 They are best regarded as markers which suggest considering bipolar disorder as a possible explanation for symptoms.
 They are not a scoring system, where you might think “the more I have of these, the more likely it is that I have bipolar disorder.”
 That way of thinking about these factors has not been tested.

 Here’s the list of items which are found with bipolar disorder more often than you would expect by chance alone.
-These factors are well accepted. (e.g. International Society for Bipolar Disorders reviews: Mitchell et al; Phelps et al).
-The particular list below is adapted from a landmark article by Drs.
-Ghaemi and Goodwin and Ko.
+These factors are well accepted. (e.g. see International Society for Bipolar Disorders reviews: Mitchell et al; Phelps et al).
+The particular list below is adapted from a landmark article by Dr. Ghaemi and Goodwin and Ko.
 (Drs.
-Goodwin and Ghaemi are among the most respected authorities on bipolar diagnosis in the world.
-This important article is online).
+Goodwin and Ghaemi are among the most respected authorities on bipolar diagnosis in the world.)